catvec/funkyboy.zone/kubernetes/base/protonmail-bridge/README.md

 # Overview
 Migrating out of ProtonMail to another email provider can be a tricky process.
 ProtonMail easily provides `.eml` files.
 However to import those files into another provider you often need third party tools.
 Often requiring enterprise like applications and potentially per user licensing.

-Email providers, like Google Workspaces, often provide migration services included in their offerings.
-Often these tools work by connecting to your old email server (using a protocol like IMAP) and then pulling in all your old emails.
+Email providers, like Google Workspaces, frequently provide migration services included in their offerings.
+These tools work by connecting to your old email server (using a protocol like IMAP) and then pulling in all your old emails.
 This ends up being problematic if you are migrating from ProtonMail.
 As ProtonMail does not provide public servers which implement IMAP.
 Instead all communications regarding your email inbox content is done via custom ProtonMail protocols.

 There is a way around this.
 ProtonMail recognizes that many would like to use their own email clients (ex., Thunderbird or Mutt) which speak IMAP.
 To accomodate this use case ProtonMail provides a [bridge application](https://proton.me/mail/bridge).
 This application connects to ProtonMail via their custom protocol and then hosts a locally available IMAP (and SMTP) email server.